-- LW 11.5 Las Vegas Wash just upstream of where Sloan Channel meets Las Vegas Wash.
-This is upstream of where the City of North Las Vegas discharge enters the Las Vegas Wash (via the Sloan Channel).
+LW 11.5 - Las Vegas Wash just upstream of where Sloan Channel meets Las Vegas Wash.
+This is upstream of where the City of North Las Vegas discharge enters the Las Vegas Wash.
 The purpose of this station is to determine the water quality of the Las Vegas Wash prior to discharges from any of the four wastewater treatment plants.

-Lat/Lon NAD83 N36.1395 W115.0436 - LW 11.1 Las Vegas Wash between the confluence of Las Vegas Wash with Flamingo Wash, and the City of Las Vegas Water Pollution Control Facility discharge.
+LW 11.1 - Las Vegas Wash between the confluence of Las Vegas Wash with Flamingo Wash, and the City of Las Vegas Water Pollution Control Facility discharge.
 This station is also downstream of the confluence of the Sloan Channel and the Las Vegas Wash.